 Why is My HVAC System Leaking?

 When you notice refrigerants starting to leak from your air conditioning system, there are a couple of possible reasons.
-It may be coming from the evaporator or condenser coils, or from the refrigerant lines themselves.
-But the truth is, your air conditioner does not actually use water in any parts of its operation.
+It may be coming from the evaporator or condenser coils, or the refrigerant lines themselves.
+But the truth is, your air conditioner does not use water in any parts of its operation.
 What you are seeing is most likely a refrigerant leak.
 When refrigerant is low, the evaporator coils that are used to absorb heat become compromised.
 This causes the humidity in your system to freeze on the coil and eventually melt, causing the appearance of a water leak.
 These specific leaks can be located and repaired by a trained professional.

 Another possible reason for the appearance of a “leak” is a backed-up condensate drain line.
 When your AC system is operating properly, the humidity from the air is drawn out and drained through a condensate pan and drain line.
 If the pan becomes unbalanced, or if the drain line is backed up, it will give the appearance of a leak.
 This is a less serious problem and can also be repaired when needed.